 The Fall months in Mt.
 Hood Territory are the perfect time to discover the autumn foliage in the forests.

 No matter what your skill level is there is a trail suited for you in Mt.
 Hood Territory and the trees show off their autumn colors in a brilliant way.
 Close to town is the Mt.
 Talbert Nature Park with towering trees, diverse wildlife, and it's a stone's throw away from great (and tax-free) shopping.
 Mt.
-Hood Adventure guides numerous hikes in the Mt.
+Hood Outfitters guides numerous hikes in the Mt.
 Hood National Forest and is a great option to get you started safely if you are a novice.
 The Mirror Lake 2-hour trail hike displays vine maple and huckleberry and is referred to by the locals as a "Fall Color Extravaganza."
 A more advanced option is the 4-hour hike from Barlow Pass Road to Timberline Lodge & Ski Area along the Pacific Crest Trail.
 It's definitely worth the trek for its unmatched views.

 Want more information on hiking options?
 Check out: Hiking Trails in Mt.
 Hood Territory